Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Simulation Study

 To compare different methods, we consider the following evaluation criteria.

 \begin{enumerate} \item Quality of ranking.
 An important task of an ILSA is to rank countries based on the estimated mean parameters $\mu_1$, ..., $\mu_p$.
 To evaluate the ranking quality, we use Kendall's rank correlation, defined as A higher Rank-Kendall value indicates a greater concordance between the estimated and true rankings. \item Accuracy of parameter estimation.
 It is also important to estimate the parameters of the IRT model accurately, as they will be used in subsequent analyses, such as scaling of the students and linking different cycles of the ILSA.
-We evaluate the accuracy in estimating the unknown parameters of the true IRT model using the mean squared errors (MSEs). \item Accuracy of model selection.
-Finally, we check how the RMSD method performs in terms of the selection of zero elements among the DIF parameter matrix $(\gamma_{jk})_{J\times p}$.
-We calculate the number of zero elements selected by the RMSD statistics and the false positive and false negative error rates, where a false positive error occurs when a zero $\gamma_{jk}$ is selected as nonzero, and a false negative error occurs when a nonzero $\gamma_{jk}$ is not selected. \end{enumerate}
+We evaluate the accuracy in estimating the unknown parameters of the true IRT model using the mean squared errors (MSEs).

+\item Accuracy of model selection.
+We check how the RMSD method performs in terms of the selection of zero elements among the DIF parameter matrix $(\gamma_{jk}^*)_{J\times p}$.
+We calculate the number of zero elements selected by the RMSD statistics and the false positive rates (FPRs) and false negative rates (FNRs), where a false positive error occurs when a zero $\gamma_{jk}^*$ is selected as nonzero, and a false negative error occurs when a nonzero $\gamma_{jk}^*$ is not selected. {For comparison, we also apply a hard-thresholding rule for the proposed method, classifying a $\gamma_{jk}$ entry to be zero when $|\hat{\gamma}_{jk}|$ is below a given threshold and to be nonzero when $|\hat{\gamma}_{jk}|$ is above the threshold.
+Based on the classifications, FPR and FNR are calculated.
+Detailed results across multiple choices of hard thresholds are reported in Section~\ref{sec:DIF detection}.}